Multivariable Painleve'-II equation: connection formulas for asymptotic solutions: Excitations after unstable vacuum decay

 \section{Excitations after unstable vacuum decay}

-The system in Eqs.~(\ref{P2-1}) and (\ref{P2-2}) was previously introduced in \cite{Tyagi2025,Suzuki2025}, where it described a passage through a phase transition in scalar field theory.
+The system in Eqs.~(\ref{P2-1}) and (\ref{P2-2}) was previously introduced in \cite{Tyagi2025,Suzuki2025} as describing a passage through a phase transition in scalar field theory.
 It can be interpreted as Hamiltonian dynamics, in which $x$ is associated with physical time, $t$ (not to be confused with the pseudo-time introduced in the previous section), and $u_{1}(t)$ and $u_2(t)$ are coordinates of a particle with two degrees of freedom.
 Let ${\bm X}=(u_1,u_2)$, and the corresponding time-dependent Hamiltonian is

 where ${\bm P}=(P_1,P_2)$ is the vector of momenta canonically conjugated to $u_1$ and $u_2$, and where ${\bm X}^2\equiv u_1^2+u_2^2$.
 The system in Eqs.~(\ref{P2-1}) and (\ref{P2-2}) follows from Newton's equations of motion with the Hamiltonian (\ref{hamu}).